Refer to the guide Setting up and getting started.

 Test case: add-tag 1 t/full time

-is added to employee indexed 1 shown in the employee list.
+Expected: The tag full time is added to employee indexed 1 shown in the employee list.
 Details of the edited employee shown in the status message.

 Test case: add-tag 1